SUN CITY SHADOW HILLS Veterans Club

 Non Veterans from Sun City Shadow Hills are welcome

-Founded in 2005 by a group of veterans at Sun City Shadow Hills, the Veterans Club has been committed to honoring veterans and serving the veteran community for over a decade.
+Founded in 2005 by a group of veterans at Sun City Shadow Hills, the Veterans Club has been committed to honoring veterans and serving the entire Sun City Shadow Hills community for over 20 years.

 At Veterans Club, our values are at the core of everything we do.
 We believe in honesty, integrity, and respect for all.
 We are committed to serving the community with compassion and empathy.